fanglanting/skip-gram-pytorch/README.md

-A complete pytorch implementation of skipgram model
+A complete pytorch implementation of skipgram model.
+The embedding result is tested with Spearman correction.